EricMFink/PRcasebook/_pages/Part1.md

 # Questions

-Do you see evidence of dual-role model of lawyers’ responsibilities in the Canons?
+Do you see evidence of dual-role model of lawyers' responsibilities in the Canons?
 Where?

 What does the adoption of the Canons tell us about the state of the profession in 1908?